 Adapted from Chez Panisse Vegetables

-- 1 to 2 globe eggplants, to yield about 4 to 6 cups of diced eggplant
+- 1 to 2 globe eggplants, diced to yield 4 to 6 cups

 - olive oil